 Nottingham 0115 9475498

 Watford 01923 606801

 Yellow fever vaccination

 There is a vaccination for yellow fever.
 Some countries require proof of vaccination (a certificate) against yellow fever before they let you enter the country.
 You should have a yellow fever vaccination at least 10 days before your travel.
-This will allow enough time for your body to develop protection against the yellow fever infection.The yellow fever vaccination is recommended for anyone travelling to, or living in, areas or countries where yellow fever is a problem, and anyone travelling to a country where an International Certificate of Vaccination or Prophylaxis (ICVP) against yellow fever is required for entry.
+This will allow enough time for your body to develop protection against the yellow fever infection.The yellow fever vaccination is recommended for anyone travelling to, or living in, areas or countries where yellow fever is a problem, and anyone travelling to a country where an International Certificate of Vaccination against yellow fever is required for entry.